dscho/pagefind-xkcd-demo/content/comics/2017-10-2-self-driving.md

 [Caption beneath the frame:]

-So much of "AI" is just figuring out way to offload work onto random strangers.
+So much of "AI" is just figuring out ways to offload work onto random strangers.